adrianharet/adrianharet.github.io/_posts/2023-11-02-cooperation.md

 # Research Questions For the Final Assignment

 # Bibliography
 1. Ridley, M. (1997). *The Origins of Virtue: Human Instincts and the Evolution of Cooperation*.
 Penguin.
+2. Axelrod, R. (2006). *The Evolution of Cooperation: Revised Edition*.
+Basic Books.
-2. Nowak, M., & Highfield, R. (2011). *SuperCooperators: Altruism, Evolution, and Why We Need Each Other to Succeed*.
+3. Nowak, M., & Highfield, R. (2011). *SuperCooperators: Altruism, Evolution, and Why We Need Each Other to Succeed*.
 Simon and Schuster.
-3. Axelrod, R. (2006). *The Evolution of Cooperation: Revised Edition*.
-Basic Books.
 4. Hummert, S., Bohl, K., Basanta, D., Deutsch, A., Werner, S., Theissen, G., Schroeter, A., & Schuster, S. (2014).
 Evolutionary game theory: cells as players. *Molecular bioSystems*, 10(12), 3044–3065.
-5.